Injalak arts & crafts centre

 Situated at Gunbalanya in west Arhem Land is the Injalak Arts & Crafts Centre, a non-profit community enterprise with over 200 members made up of artists and weavers from Gunbalanya and surrounding outstations.
 Injalak is managed by an incorporated assocation whose major aims are to provide economic benfits for the residents of Gunbalanya and its outstations and support and enrich the culture of local people.

 For its administration, the centre relies on modest government funding.
-Unfortunately this funding was recently cut by one third, seriously impacting the operation of the centre.
+Unfortunately this funding was cut by one third in 2013, seriously impacting the operation of the centre.
 In response to this, Outback Spirit decided to become a significant financial supporter of the centre.
 We believe the centre to be an exceptional and integral part of the Gunbalanya community that plays an important role in the artistic and cultural life of traditional Aboriginal artists living in remote communities.

 In 1989, the independant review of Aboriginal Community Arts and Crafts Centres determined that subsidising Arts and Crafts Centres was one of the most effective ways to assist Aboriginal communities, enabling Aboriginal people to generate independant income which remains in the community.